tstirrat15/fizzWhat/README.md

 $fizzWhat = new fizzWhat('language', array(2, 10000, 7));
 ```

+#LANGUAGES SUPPORTED

+* PHP
+* Java
+* "my background is not really in programming" reply!

-#But code maintainer, the interviewer asked for generic language that isn't included!
+##But code maintainer, the interviewer asked for generic language that isn't included!
 How will I pass a fizzbuzz test now?
 Have no fear.
 Simply add your favorite language example as so within fizzWhat.php and submit a pull request:

 ```php